ashllll/log_hightlight_krep/README.md

 `krep` uses several strategies to achieve high performance:

-1. **Algorithm selection**: Automatically chooses between Boyer-Moore-Horspool and SIMD-accelerated search based on hardware capabilities and pattern characteristics
+1. **Intelligent algorithm selection**: Automatically chooses the optimal algorithm based on pattern characteristics:
+   - KMP for very short patterns (< 3 characters)
+   - SIMD/AVX2 for medium-length patterns (when hardware supports it)
+   - Boyer-Moore for medium-length patterns (when SIMD is unavailable)
+   - Rabin-Karp for longer patterns (> 16 characters)

 2. **Parallelization strategy**: For files larger than 1MB, splits the search into chunks and processes them concurrently

 3. **Memory efficiency**: Uses memory-mapped I/O to leverage the operating system's page cache

+4. **Hardware acceleration**: Automatically detects and utilizes SSE4.2 and AVX2 instructions when available

 ## Testing